 9 Loss of CDVA ≥10 letters at any time point > 1 week postoperatively was reported as an AE.
-Refer to Other Safety Outcomes section and Visual Acuity section for more detail on loss of CDVA.
+Refer to Visual Acuity section and Additional Safety Outcomes section of POST-APPROVAL FOLLOW-UP OF THE EVO/EVO+ ICL/TICL PMA COHORT for more detail on loss of CDVA.